RudranshKi/SRAM/README.md

 Procedure for writing in 6T SRAM :

-    1. When pre charge is on , the parasitic capacitors connected to BL and BLB are charged to 1.8V.
+    1. When pre charge is on , BL and BLB are charged to 1.8V.
     2. The write signal latches the voltage sources to the BL and BLB.
-    2. When the access transistors are turned on using Word Line , there is a connection between BL and the inverter input.
+    2. When the access transistors are turned on using Word Line , there is a connection between BL and the inverter input and similarly for the BLB.
-    3. The input sources for data we provide tried to forcefully alter the voltage in the SRAM inverter.
+    3. The input sources for data we provide tries to forcefully alter the voltage in the SRAM inverter.
     4. For that we need to find the appropriate sizing for the transistors involved in the data writing process.